gusdewa/llm4se/README.md

 - for Windows users: `./setup-windows.bat`

 4. The setup script will help to do the following:
-- Copies sample.env to .env.
+- Copies env.sample to .env.
 - Creates and activates a virtual environment.
 - Installs Python packages from requirements.txt.
 - Launches Docker containers with docker-compose up -d.